liuning-scu-cn/AmurTigerReID/readme.md

 ### Train
-in train.py, finetune_tiger_cnn5.py, and finetune_tiger_cnn8.py.
+In train.py, finetune_tiger_cnn5.py, and finetune_tiger_cnn8.py.

 If you want to run finetune_tiger_cnn5.py, you firstly need to train tiger_cnn1 model.

 If you want to run finetune_tiger_cnn8.py, you firstly need to train tiger_cnn3 model.

 ### Test
-in test.py
+In test.py

 ### Model
 If you want to get our all models and logs, please download from [https://pan.baidu.com/s/11RslAFW9g7kS8I4IVZC_Iw](https://pan.baidu.com/s/11RslAFW9g7kS8I4IVZC_Iw), and passward code is ```7iic```.